 At the outset of the project, IFSD sought the collaboration of 10 First Nations not affiliated to an FNCFS agency to participate in case studies.
-The intent was to develop in-depth profiles of experiences and practices to share on child and family services.
+The intent was to develop in-depth profiles of experiences and practices to share on CFS.
 Case studies are important sources of detailed information and perspective on how funding, programming, and political actions manifest in communities.
 Profiles that represent a range of experiences and contexts are essential for perspective on the higher-level national data from the questionnaire.

-While there were 11 First Nations that expressed interest, five First Nations from four provinces/territories reflecting different contexts, participated in the case study process.

-Each of the profiles highlight a lesson and considerations for future policy, funding, and operational considerations in child and family services.
+While there were 11 First Nations that expressed interest, five First Nations from four provinces/ territories reflecting different contexts, participated in the case study process.
+Each of the profiles highlight a lesson and considerations for future policy, funding, and operational considerations in CFS.